khan4019/github-profile-search/README.md

 1. Feel free to ask google or the person sent you this challenge

 ## Updates
-Testing General note updates, and request to pull
+Updates directly to repo and attempting to send out.